tatuan19/btree-visualizer/README.md

 ## Usage

-_See [Introduction of B-Tree](https://www.geeksforgeeks.org/introduction-of-b-tree-2/) for more information._
+_See [Introduction of B-Tree](https://www.geeksforgeeks.org/introduction-of-b-tree-2/) for more information about B-Tree._

 ### Searching